GLASSES FOR ENHANCED VISUAL ACUITY

 The EVA is not quite constant, though.

 It keeps refreshing itself, each time my eyes accommodate for distance.
-You see, each side of your eye's input to you brain is also specialized for seeing near or far.
+You see, each side of your eye’s input to your brain is also specialized for seeing near or far.

 I waited a few days to get the glasses themselves.
 They work perfectly.
 For the last five days, since I got them, I have been living in another, much more beautiful world.

 I’m not the only one they work for, either.

 Most people just see a blur, but one woman, who also wore glasses for nearsightedness, commented: “It’s a whole new world.”
 One subject, with better than 20/20 (20/15) vision, experienced macropsia.

 I believe that these glasses may have to be custom made for each individual.

 After I had the glasses for a few hours, I knew what the difference between normal visual acuity and enhanced visual acuity was.

 Suddenly, I could see something new.
 Or rather, old.

 There was a thin, diffuse, milky-white layer covering my vision.
 I had been seeing through it my whole life, and I never noticed it until it was gone.